 1. Google Analytics

-This feature is helpful because it shows you errors on your website that can be improved to draw in more users.
-People do not want to wait for more than a second to open a website; that’s a fact we have to live with.
+This feature is helpful because it shows you errors on your website that can be improved to attract more users.
+People do not want to wait more than a few seconds to open a website; that’s a fact we have to live with.

 So, it’ll be helpful if Google Analytics can point out if the page is loading slower than what’s considered normal.
 Or if you have a page with a broken link.
 These issues can affect your website ranking, so make it a point to verify your eCommerce page with Google to enable the search console tools.